wildec2/javascript-cypress-framework/README.md

 1. The integration sub folder under cypress is where we write our tests.
 2. [mocha](https://mochajs.org/) is the test runner that comes built in with cypress and we must use it.
 3. The 'cy' object is the built in cypress object and is used to call all the cypress apis.
+4. Under integration we have created a desktop folder to holder our desktop specific tests and a mobile folder to hold our mobile specific test.
+This is because we need to set the user agent for mobile for sites which are rendered server side.
+The user agent must be set before cypress runs so the desktop and mobile tests cannot run together.
+See the below sections for more details.

 ## Accessing Elements